Best AI Coding Assistants in 2026: Complete Comparison

 Claude Code: The Terminal Power Tool

 The standout feature is its ability to understand entire project structures, read and write files, run tests, and iterate on solutions, all from a single terminal session.
 It excels at complex, multi-step tasks where you need the AI to think deeply about architecture rather than just complete the next line of code.
+Opus 4.7's adaptive thinking and task-budget controls tightened the feedback loop further - the model self-moderates how much reasoning to spend on each subtask.

 Where it shines: Large refactors, debugging complex issues, writing tests, and any task that benefits from extended reasoning.
 The long context window means it can hold your entire codebase in its working memory.

 Where it falls short: No GUI means no inline suggestions or visual diffs during editing.
-You need to be comfortable with a terminal workflow.
+You need to be comfortable with a terminal workflow. /ultrareview is usage-billed on top of the subscription, not included.

 Aider: The Open-Source Contender